microsoft/azure-api-management-monetization/documentation/how-to-think-about-monetization.md

 - Payment platforms (e.g. Stripe) - calculate the payment based on the raw API usage metrics by applying the specific revenue model that the customer has chosen.
 Therefore, the payment platform needs to be configured to reflect your monetisation strategy.
 - Payment providers (e.g. Adyen) - are only concerned with the facilitating the payment transaction.
 Therefore, you will need to apply your monetisation strategy (i.e. translate API usage metrics into a payment) prior to calling this service.

-Use Microsoft's Azure API Management (APIM) to accelerate and de-risk the implementation by using built-in capabilities provided in APIM to implement the monetisation strategy as follows:
+Use Microsoft's Azure API Management (APIM) to accelerate and de-risk the implementation by using built-in capabilities provided in APIM.
+See [link]() for more details about the specific features in APIM that can be leveraged to support implementation.

-- APIM Products - package up the underlying APIs so that the offerings available to API consumers align one-to-one with the revenue model;
-- APIM Policies - implement the quality of service aspects of the revenue model by controlling usage levels for each product.

 Building on the example above, the customer stages could be implemented in APIM as follows: